pbrucla/cyber-instancer/README.md

 ### Requirements

-- A machine with resources to run 2 virtual machines.
+- A machine with resources to run a virtual machine.
 Recommended at least 12GB RAM and 6 CPU threads locally - the default VM settings is 8GB ram and 4 CPU threads.
 - `vagrant` must be installed and setup, including a virtualization software.
   1. Download and install vagrant from [https://developer.hashicorp.com/vagrant/downloads](https://developer.hashicorp.com/vagrant/downloads)
   2. Download and install [virtualbox (windows/linux)](https://www.virtualbox.org/wiki/Downloads) or [VMware Fusion (macos, intel or m1)](https://customerconnect.vmware.com/en/evalcenter?p=fusion-player-personal-13):
   - For VMWare Fusion, please follow the instructions under "Installation" here after install VMWare Fusion: [https://developer.hashicorp.com/vagrant/docs/providers/vmware/installation](https://developer.hashicorp.com/vagrant/docs/providers/vmware/installation).
   - For virtualbox, replace all instances of "192.168.0" with "192.168.56".
-On linux, you can do this with `sed -i "s/192.168.0/192.168.56/g"`
+On linux, you can do this with `sed -i "s/192.168.0/192.168.56/g" *`
   - [For windows, you may need to disable/enable some settings to get virtualbox to work](https://superuser.com/questions/1391838/virtual-box-is-not-working-on-windows-10)
 - `rsync` must be installed.
 One way to do so on windows is install it via Cygwin: [https://www.cygwin.com/install.html](https://www.cygwin.com/install.html) and select both `rsync` and `ssh`